srilakshmikanthanp/clipbirdesk/docs/protocol.md

 ### What are the packets Required for Clipbird

 During the synchronization process, two types of packets are utilized.
 Firstly, the client initiates the communication by sending a **Server Discovery Request** packet, prompting the server to respond with a message in the form of a **Server Discovery Response** packet.
 This exchange facilitates the discovery of the server within the local network.
-Note this to packet have same structure so we can combine the two for simplicity, and call them **Server Discovery Packets**.
+Note this to packet have same structure so we can combine the two for simplicity, and call them **Server Discovery Packet**.

 Once the server has been identified, clipboard data is transmitted between the client and the server using a single type of packet known as the **Clipboard Sync Packet**.
 This packet is responsible for transferring clipboard data from the client to the server and vice versa, ensuring seamless sharing of clipboard content between the two devices.